Southampton Island

 Southampton Island (Inuktitut: Shugliaq) is a large island at the entrance to Hudson Bay at Foxe Basin.
 One of the larger members of the Arctic Archipelago, Southampton Island is part of the Kivalliq Region in Nunavut, Canada.
 The area of the island is stated as 41,214 km2 by Statistics Canada.
 It is the 34th largest island in the world and Canada's ninth largest island.
-The only settlement on Southampton Island is Coral Harbour (population 1035, Canada 2021 Census), called Salliq in Inuktitut.
+The only settlement on Southampton Island is Coral Harbour (population 1,035, 2021 Canadian census), called Salliq in Inuktitut.

 Southampton Island is one of the few Canadian areas, and the only area in Nunavut, that does not use daylight saving time.

 History

 Historically speaking, Southampton Island is famous for its now-extinct inhabitants, the Sadlermiut (modern Inuktitut Sallirmiut "Inhabitants of Salliq"), who were the last vestige of the Tuniit or Dorset.
 The Tuniit, a pre-Inuit culture, officially went ethnically and culturally extinct in 1902-03 when infectious disease killed all of the Sallirmiut in a matter of weeks.

 The island's first recorded visit by Europeans was in 1613 by Welsh explorer Thomas Button.

 At the beginning of the 20th century, the island was repopulated by Aivilingmiut from Naujaat and Chesterfield Inlet, influenced to do so by whaler Captain George Comer and others.
 Baffin Islanders arrived 25 years later.
 John Ell, who as a young child travelled with his mother Shoofly on Comer's schooners, eventually became the most famous of Southampton Island's re-settled population.

 The Native Point archaeological site at the mouth of Native Bay is the largest Sadlermiut site on the island.